 I’ve started using this on my body, particularly on my keratosis pilaris and it feels gentle on the skin.
 It has been really helping reduce the texture of the bumps.
 I do really enjoy using glycolic acid on my keratosis pilaris.
 If you would like to see my top tips on how to reduce the appearance of keratosis pilaris, check out my previous blog post.

-I am quite impressed with this brand, considering the low cost of the products.
-I do feel that when products are this affordable it’s easy to go overboard and try them all.
-Our skin is a delicate thing, and it doesn’t really need too many products.
+I am interested in this brand, because of how they are making active ingredients accessible to the average consumer.
+However, I do feel that when products are this affordable it’s easy to go overboard and try them all.
+Our skin is a delicate thing, and it doesn’t really need too many products!

 The main things you need in order to have soft and glowing skin are a good cleanser, exfoliator, moisturiser, and of course SPF during the day time.
 Make sure to not over exfoliate or irritate your skin, and when trying new products, you should always do a 24-hour patch test before using them.

 Have you ever heard of Revox B77?
 What affordable skin care do you like?